markqvist/RNode_Firmware/README.md

 ## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.55`.
+The latest release, installable through `rnodeconf`, is version `1.60`.
 This release brings the following changes:

-- Added the **RNode Bootstrap Console** to all WiFi-capable RNodes.
-All such RNodes now contain a complete repository of information, software, guides and tools for replicating the RNode desing, and creating more RNodes.
+- Updated the on-board **RNode Bootstrap Console** with the latest versions of information, software, guides and tools for replicating the RNode desing, creating more RNodes, and setting up networks.
-- RNodes can now supply other RNodes with firmware images, with allows creating RNodes and bootstrapping communication networks, even if the Internet is unavailable.
-- Improved RGB LED handling.
+- Optimised receiver sensitivity for 500 KHz bandwidth modes.
 - Improved power management and charge status handling.
-- Improved Bluetooth handling.

-You must have at least version `2.1.0` of `rnodeconf` installed to update the RNode Firmware to version `1.55`.
-Get it by updating the `rns` package to at least version `0.4.7`.
+You must have at least version `2.1.2` of `rnodeconf` installed to update the RNode Firmware to version `1.60`.
+Get it by updating the `rns` package to at least version `0.5.1`.

 ## A Self-Replicating System